Fostering independence in children is an important task for both parents and teachers.

 1. Give Daily Chores

-You don’t need to give your child a long list of back-breaking chores but helping out with certain light tasks every day should be expected.
+You don’t need to assign a long list of difficult chores, but regular help with light tasks should be expected.

-Things such as taking plates to the table, clearing dishes and helping you hang the washing are all small tasks that will teach responsibility.
+Simple tasks like taking plates to the table, clearing dishes, and helping with laundry can all teach responsibility.

 You also shouldn’t need to reward everyday tasks as you are giving the message that they don’t need to help unless they receive some kind of compensation.